Today, we will discuss chutney, the quintessential Coconut Coriander Chutney or Dhaniya Nariyal ki Chutney, and its variations.

 - Have you tried this til ki chutney?
 It's delicious but does not use any coconut.

-- use chana dal.
-Dry roast it on low flame till it gets a reddish ting.
-Cool the dal then grind it to a fine powder.
+- Use chana dal.
+Dry roast it on low flame till it turns reddish.
+Cool the dal, then grind it to a fine powder.
 Now add the rest of the chutney ingredients and grind.

-- you can stir-fry split black dal and chana dal in a little oil.
-Add it to the coconut mixture.
+- You can stir-fry split black dal and chana dal in a little oil before adding them to the coconut mixture.

-If you ask me I rather not store the chutney, but there are times when I end up with extra chutney.
-You can refrigerate the coconut chutney for 1 day.
-More than that put it in the freezer.
-But, my tastebuds bo not appreciate it.
+If you ask me, I would rather not store the chutney, but there are times when I end up with extra chutney.
+You can refrigerate the coconut chutney for one day.
+If it's longer than that, put it in the freezer.
+But my tastebuds do not appreciate it.

 How do I make my chutney thicker?

-Okay so you added too much water and your chutney is runny.
+Okay, you added too much water, and your chutney is runny.
 Your options are

 - You can add more coconut to the blender and blend it.